wp-plugins/seo-redirection/readme.txt

 **Redirecting Posts & Pages**

-To redirect any post, there is two ways to do that as the following:
+To redirect any post, there is two ways to do that using this plugin as the following:

 *   Go to the post or page edit page, you will see the redirection box as the screenshot(1), input the destination URL and click the button save.
 *   Go to custom redirection tab, add a new page-to-page redirect, put the post full URL and the destination URL and click add.